 You are responsible for all communications sent via Moodle and to your LBCC email account.
 You are required to use your LBCC provided email account for all email communications at the College.
-You may access your LBCC student email account through Student Email and your Moodle account through Moodle.

 Accessibility Statement

 LBCC is committed to inclusiveness and equal access to higher education.
 If you have approved accommodations through the Center for Accessibility Resources (CFAR) and would like to use your accommodations in the class, please talk to your professor as soon as possible to discuss your needs.
 If you believe you may need accommodations but are not yet registered with CFAR, please visit the CFAR Website for steps on how to apply for services or call 541-917-4789.